LSSTDESC/rail/docs/source/rail_stages/what_are_rail_stages.rst

 RAIL stages can be run interactively, such as in a Jupyter notebook.
 This is done via specific function calls.

-To learn about the available functions, visit the :ref:`page-interactive-api<Interactive API>`.
+To learn about the available functions, visit the :ref:`Interactive API<page-interactive-api>`.

 To see examples of using stages interactively, visit the :ref:`interactive mode notebooks`.